THIS is The Horticulture Industry Scheme CIC

 • Financial difficulties and family relationships

 THIS aims to improve each individual’s chances of finding work by providing opportunities to contribute to their local community and demonstrate to the workforce, their families and society that past mistakes do not have to seal their futures.
-Our vision is that ex-offenders will find a place they can contribute and feel safe in society.
+Our vision is that returning citizens will find a place they can contribute and feel safe in society.

 Why gardening?

-Horticulture has long been associated with personal growth and well being.
+Horticulture has long been associated with personal growth and well-being.
 It is our belief that growth is a steady process that takes dedication.

 Our Services